Mee-Shee: The Water Giant: Naming controversy

-According to Barry Authors, most Canadian Aboriginal leaders supported using the name "Ogopogo" in the film.
+According to Barry Authors, most Aboriginal-Canadian leaders were supported while using the name "Ogopogo" in the film.
 However, one Aboriginal complained that the legend was too holy, so Authors renamed the creature "Mee-Shee".
 The Aboriginal who did not want the name "Ogopogo" used was Stewart Phillip, a Penticton chief.
 Phillip asked that the names "Ogopogo" and "Okanagan" not be used because "It's an international concern among indigenous people about the exploitation of spiritual entities and being and whatnot for commercial purposes.
 This is not an isolated incident".
 The Māori people, natives in New Zealand who owned the land on which the filming was taking place, supported Phillip.
 Phillip's requests attracted some media attention and generated debate.
 One newspaper writer accused Phillip of "xenophobia" threatening "free speech".
 This writer suggested that Aboriginal cultures can be "respected", but others can still appropriate the cultures because "Nobody owns a culture".
-The famous Canadian writer W.P.
+The well-known Canadian writer W.P.
 Kinsella weighed in on the issue, criticizing the name change by saying, "Filmmakers can tell any story they want any time they want, and they don't need permission from these troublemakers...
 Make the movie.
-Fuck them all".
+F*** them all".
 A Canadian scientist, Ed Bousfield, even objected to Aboriginal claims to the Ogopogo because he felt the Ogopogo was real.
 (At the same time, Bousfield attacked non-believers, accusing his "ivory tower colleagues" of "the worst kind of scientific elitism".)

 Conversely, The Vancouver Sun suggested that "Obviously, we're best off when native people tell native stories.
 Witness Atanarjuat: The Fast Runner, the debut film of Inuit film".
 Meanwhile, the Ogopogo "joins Santa Claus and Christ as cultural icons that have been so celebrated and abused it's hard to view them as any particular group's property".
 Thus, this newspaper suggested that Barry Authors should be pleased that with this incident, he "raised awareness of the Ogopogo's cultural importance to native people" while the film itself would be "a trifling confection of no particular consequence".
-Writer Randy Boswell connected this debate with similar controversies over appropriation that had been going on for over ten years, and also noted Aboriginals had been previously upset with a contest to catch or photograph the Ogopogo in 2001.
+Writer Randy Boswell connected this debate with similar controversies over appropriation that had been going on for over a decade and also noted Aboriginals had been previously upset with a contest to catch or photograph the Ogopogo in 2001.